ro-sanda/Z--explorer/README.md

 Download main directory into your system.
+To start, set on lib folder and put make.
 No aditionally steps are required.

 The script runs on C++.

-If changes in source code are done, set on lib folder and put make before running.
+If changes in source code are done, set on lib folder again and put make before running.